ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/4-code-2.md

 conversion is necessary.
 - Transposition, that is swapping the rows and columns, is another important operation, with some room for optimization in the implementation.
-Can you think of different ways to implement the `transpose` operator for the `Matrix` class ?
+Can you think of different ways to implement the `transpose` operator for the `Matrix` class?
 - Broadcasting: these are useful shortcuts for the `Matrix` users, as they allow to transform a scalar or a row-vector/column-vector by replicating it to make it look like a 2-D matrix.
 Again, on top of syntactic sugar for the users, this